amesmoudi/tp_spark/README.md

 hdfs dfs -ls data/extract_Q1 //to get names of generated files

-hdfs dfs -cat data/extract_Q1/"gotten name form previous command" //to see the result in file
+hdfs dfs -cat data/extract_Q1/"name form previous command" //to see the result in file

 # Question 2